aperullo/k8s-practice/README.md

+A repo of the various mini projects I've used to help learn how to use kubernetes.

-//To run this use:
+To run this use:
 minikube start
 kubectl create -f env_app.yaml

-//To ping it and try the env variable: curl $(minikube ip):31110/listenv
+To ping it and try the env variable: curl $(minikube ip):31110/listenv

-//To stop it:
-kcl delete deployments,services,configmaps -l app=env-app